DoGab/ai-eng-with-go/flashcards/README.md

 - **DB_URL**: PostgreSQL database connection string (required)
 - **PORT**: Application port (optional, defaults to 8080)

+### Exported calls for REST client
+You can find an exported HAR archive which you can import into a REST client for easily interacting with the API in `./artifacts`

 ## Database

 The project uses PostgreSQL with Supabase for local development: